-Effie Coe is an Artist working with both video and photographic imagery.
+Effie Coe is an artist working with both video and photographic imagery.
 Continually enchanted by the possibilities of new media, she enjoys the immediacy that video and digital photography can give, the small gap between inspiration and execution.
 Video is used for every aspect of her process, as a way of recording ideas; it becomes her pencil, a moving sketchbook.

-Recent work investigates animating still photographs to create moving images reflecting the technical journey at its centre.
+Her work investigates animating still photographs to create moving images reflecting the technical journey at its centre.
 Time, collaboration, direction, choreographing and repeating are explored.
 The sense of testing and experimenting is an important part of the work.

 Other works investigate capturing stillness through movement.
 Exploring what would happen if a still photograph would keep moving, wanting to create an overwhelming sense of silence and stillness.
 Through the passage of time where little happens, time seems to last longer.
 It is extended and distorted.